1. How to complain

-If you think something is wrong speak to someone about this as soon as possible by calling our Veterans Help Line: 0808 1914 2 18 Freephone (UK only).
-If calling from overseas the number is: +44 1253 866 043.
+You should speak to someone about your complaint by calling our Veterans Helpline: 0808 1914 2 18 Freephone (UK only).
+If calling from overseas, the number is +44 1253 866 043.

-If speaking to your caseworker or their manager does not resolve the issue, you may wish to speak to a member of the Veteran UK Customer Services Team who can investigate matters on your behalf.
-To speak to a Customer Services Manager, you should ring our Veterans Help Line on the number(s) provided above.
-Alternatively, you may write to the Manager of the Customer Services Team at
+If you are still dissatisfied after speaking to the Helpline or a Manager, you may wish to speak to a member of the Veterans UK Customer Services Team, who can investigate matters on your behalf.
+To speak to a Customer Services Manager you should ring our Veterans Helpline on the number above.
+Alternatively, you can put your complaint in writing, addressed to:

 Veterans UK Customer Services Team

-If, following investigation and response by a Customer Service Manager you are still dissatisfied, you may put your complaint in writing to the Head of Veterans UK at
+If, following investigation and response by a Customer Service Manager, you feel your complaint has not been fully answered or resolved, you can put your complaint in writing to:

 Head of Veterans UK

-Independent Complaints Panel (ICP)
+3. Independent Complaints Panel (ICP)

 Independent Complaints Panel

-The Parliamentary Ombudsman
+4. The Parliamentary Ombudsman

-Independent bodies that can help you
+5. Independent bodies that can help you

 VA&PCs are independent of Veterans UK and many of their members are ex-servicemen and women.
-The Committees can assist individuals with a problem or complaint about war pensions or Veterans UK.
-You should contact the Clerk for the Committee in your local area in the first instance, and you can do this by calling our Veterans UK Helpline number.
+The committees can assist individuals with a problem or complaint about war pensions of Veterans UK.
+You should contact the Clerk for the committee in your local area in the first instance, and you can do this by calling our Veterans Helpline number.